 Apple smart glasses will stand out with premium materials

-Additionally, Gurman sources working on the smart glasses project reveal that Apple will use high-end materials to build the device.
-The latest internal prototypes are apparently made using acetate, a more durable and luxurious material than plastic.
+Additionally, Gurman’s sources working on the smart glasses project say Apple will use high-end materials to build the device.
+The latest internal prototypes are made using acetate, which Gurman says is “known to be more durable and luxurious than the standard plastic used by many brands.”

-“One notable detail under consideration is the camera system: vertically oriented oval lenses with surrounding lights, a departure from the circular design seen in Meta’s products,” says Gurman in the newsletter.
+“One notable detail under consideration is the camera system: vertically oriented oval lenses with surrounding lights, a departure from the circular design seen in Meta’s products,” Gurman says.

 Apple’s smart glasses will also have another advantage over competitors: deep integration with iPhone and Siri.

-That may not seem like a big deal now, especially given Siri’s limitations.
-But, with the new Gemini-powered Siri, Apple could finally offer a Siri experience that’s on par with its rivals.
+That might not seem like a big deal now, especially given current Siri’s limitations.
+But with the new Google Gemini-powered Siri, Apple could finally offer an experience on par with its rivals.